javascript-biblioteca-math

 In JavaScript, the Math library is a built-in object in the language itself, which provides a wide range of mathematical functions.

-This library is not an object created from a constructor but a global object used to perform common and advanced mathematical calculations.
+This library is not an object created from a constructor, but a global object used to perform common and advanced mathematical calculations.

 PropertyDescription

-Math.EThe base of natural logarithm (approximately 2.718)
+Math.EThe base of the natural logarithm (approximately 2.718)

 Math.PIThe value of π (approximately 3.14159)